fpons/DataSafe/lab400/content.md

 To complete this lab, you need to have the following:
 * Login credentials and a tenancy name for the Oracle Cloud Infrastructure Console
 * A compartment enabled with permission to create and use resources
-* The ATP-S instance provisioned in Lab 1
+* The ATP-S instance provisioned in Lab 1-2-3
-* The access privileges configured in Lab 2

 ## Acknowledgements ##